AngeloGalav/doodleJumpGL/README.md

 <li>glm - the openGL math library</li>
 </ul>

-Both can be easily downloaded with `nuget` by installing the `nupengl.core` package.
+All 3 can be easily downloaded with `nuget` by installing the `nupengl.core` package.

 The project also uses two additional libraries: `json.hpp` and `gltext.h`, which are both included in the project.